Difference between revisions of "Montessori Schools in Zimbabwe" - Pindula

 |+

-*Montessori Zimbabwe - a Montessori Primary School in [[Bulawayo]].
+*Montessori Zimbabwe- a Montessori Primary School in [[Bulawayo]].
 The school is led by [[Nicki Pugh]].
+The school is owned and administered by The Montessori Zimbabwe Trust, a non-governmental organisation.
+It also offers Montessori teacher/guide training.

 *Greystone Montessori School - an ECD Montessori school in Bulawayo.
 Greystone is also led by Nicki Pugh and feeds into the Montessori Zimbabwe Primary School.